 - Defrosting Ice King: He eventually starts warming up to Sam and Casey.

 - Foil: Ironically, to Locke of all people.
-Both have a hatred for the Kingdom of Botica targeted the royal family.
+Both have a hatred for the Kingdom of Botica and the targeted the royal family.
 While Locke obsesses over his revenge, Philly finds that he ultimately didn't care about it.

 - The Hedonist: Spends all his blood money on booze, women, and exotic guns.

 - Mark of the Supernatural: Gets a numbered tattoos each time he resurrects.

 - The Pig-Pen: Pretty much everybody comments on his horrible body odor, and Bessy's interior is a filthy mess when the robots aren't cleaning it up.

 - Resurrective Immortality: Every time he dies, he heals and is brought back to life.
 He takes advantage of this by Playing Possum after he resurrects to get the jump on who tried to kill him.

 - Revenge: The reason he got his immortality, though he initially squandered it to live a debauched way.
 If his knowledge of Gara Keep is any indication, he at least attempted to do so at first.